 The Future of Beer Serving: Will Pints Prevail?

 While the pint is likely to continue to be a significant part of beer culture in many places, its dominance as the default serving size may be challenged by evolving consumer preferences, technological innovations, and broader societal trends.
-The future of beer serving might be characterised by greater diversity and personalisation in serving sizes, including the enduring presence of the pint among these options.
+The future of beer serving might be characterised by greater diversity and personalisation in serving sizes, but I can’t see the pint leaving us any time soon (I hope)!

 Summary